4k4xs4pH1r3/offensive-security/Linux/Kali/Kali_WSL.md

 #
 #

-# 7. Add GUI xfce
+# 10. Add GUI xfce

     sudo apt install xfce4 xrdp -y && sudo /etc/init.d/xrdp start

-1. Select lightdm and allow in the Windows firewall the traffic on port 3389 in your private network to grant RDP access.
+a.
+Select lightdm and allow in the Windows firewall the traffic on port 3389 in your private network to grant RDP access.

-2. In the Mobaxterm application, edit the "WSL-Kali" session, go to "Advanced WSL settings" and select "XFCE4 desktop"
+b.
+In the Mobaxterm application, edit the "WSL-Kali" session, go to "Advanced WSL settings" and select "XFCE4 desktop"

 3. Open a new session for access Kali Linux WSL via RDP.